coolusername244/match-up/README.md

     - Instead of having just one theme, which is blue with fruit values, I think it would be good to have a theme selector where people are able to change the color of the backround and instead of fruit, have landmarks/flags etc.

+---

+## Technology Used

+For my milestone 2 project, the technologies I have used include:

+- HTML5

+    - To give the page its content - index.html & feedback.html

+- CSS

+    - All styling has been done through CSS - located in 'assets/css/style.css'

+- CSS Grid

+    - I have used CSS Grid to help layout the cards in a 4 column grid on devices larger than 600px wide, and a 3 column grid on devices smaller than 600px.

+- JavaScript

+    - To give the game the logic that is required, i have used JavaScript - located in 'assets/scripts/...'

+- Bootstrap

+    - Bootstrap has been used to make some elements responsive to different screen sizes such as the time remaining and click counter elements - when on a smaller device, the elements will move on top of each other as apposed to being side-by-side.

+- EmailJS

+    - I have also used emailJS (visit their website [here](https://www.emailjs.com/docs/)).
+This has allowed me to have users send me feedback via email from the feedback form located in feedback.html.